Clicky

 Safety

-Devices using Lithium-ion batteries should only be used at the temperature they are designed for.
-Room temperature (20°C / 72°F) is always good, but most devices can go as low as 10°C / -13°F.
+Devices using lithium-ion batteries should only be used at the temperature they are designed for.
+Room temperature (20°C / 72°F) is a good default.
+Heat is the thing I would avoid first.

 Charging and Discharging